Exactly solvable conformal field theories: Sketching exactly solvable CFTs

-Let us mention a few other solvable CFTs: \begin{itemize} \item \myindex{E-series minimal models} exist for $\beta^2=\frac{q}{p}$ with $p=12, 18, 30$ \cite{fms97}.
-They have finitely many primary fields, which belong to fully degenerate representations from the Kac table.
-They have 2 independent degenerate fields $\left\{V^f_{\langle r,1\rangle},V^f_{\langle 1,2\rangle}\right\}$ with $r=4,5,7$.
-However, we do not know how to derive their known spectrums from the study of fusion rules.
-The 3-point structure constants are known explicitly for $p=12$, but not for $p=18,30$ \cite{nr25}. \item \myindex{Logarithmic minimal models} may be defined for $\beta^2\in \mathbb{Q}_{>0}$ by the assumption that their primary fields belong to the extended Kac table, i.e. they have integer Kac indices.
-(However, this definition is not universally accepted, and the same name is sometimes applied to other vaguely defined and poorly understood CFTs \cite{prz06}.)
-The spectrums of logarithmic minimal models include logarithmic representations.
-Their spectrums and fusion rules are not fully known.
-It is in fact not clear how many such CFTs exist at any given central charge.
-Presumably, they can be obtained as limits of generalized minimal models. \item At $c=1$, the \myindex{compactified free boson} and its $\mathbb{Z}_2$ orbifold the \myindex{Ashkin--Teller model} are better understood in terms of an extended symmetry algebra (an abelian affine Lie algebra), although they can also be solved in terms of Virasoro symmetry only \cite{nr21}.
+\item At $c=1$, the \myindex{compactified free boson} and its $\mathbb{Z}_2$ orbifold the \myindex{Ashkin--Teller model} are better understood in terms of an extended symmetry algebra (an abelian affine Lie algebra), although they can also be solved in terms of Virasoro symmetry only \cite{nr21}.
 They have a degenerate field $V^f_{\langle 1, 3\rangle}=V^f_{\langle 3,1\rangle}$, which however behaves as the identity field under fusion with non-diagonal fields.
 As a result, the constraints \eqref{sriz} are not obeyed.
 These models have a continuous parameter: the compactification radius $R\in\mathbb{C}^*$.
 For a special value of $R$, the compactified free boson is a $c\to 1$ limit of the $O(n)$ CFT, and the Ashkin--Teller model is a $c\to 1$ limit of the Potts CFT.
 Compactified free bosons also exist for $c\in\mathbb{C}$, but then $R$ is quantized \cite{rib14}. \end{itemize}